kevinconway/Modelo.js/doc/deferred.rst

 ^^^^^^^^^^^^^^

 Triggers the execution of the callback functions with the given value.
-This marks the deferred as complete and can only be called once.
+This marks the Deferred as complete and can only be called once.

 fail(value)
 ^^^^^^^^^^^

 Triggers the execution of errback functions with the given value.
-This marks the deferred as complete and can only be called once.
+This marks the Deferred as complete and can only be called once.

 promise()
 ^^^^^^^^^

-Generates a promise interface to this deferred.
+Generates a promise interface to this Deferred.

 Promise
 -------

-Promise objects can be created with the `new` keyword and accept a deferred object as an argument.
+Promise objects can be created with the `new` keyword and accept a Deferred object as an argument.

-Promise objects expose a limited interface to a deferred object that can be returned to the caller of a function.
-The interface it exposes allows developers to register callbacks and errbacks, but prevents them from calling the `resolve` or `fail` methods and from changing the final value of the deferred.
+Promise objects expose a limited interface to a Deferred object that can be returned to the caller of a function.
+The interface it exposes allows developers to register callbacks and errbacks, but prevents them from calling the `resolve` or `fail` methods and from changing the final value of the Deferred.

 callback(fn)
 ^^^^^^^^^^^^